mkay-atm/dl_toolbox/README.md

 <a name="desc"/></a>
 ## Description
 Python software package for standardized processing Doppler wind lidar data.
+(Note: the client is currently only applicable to Halo Photonics systems, but will be updated for Leosphere systems soon)

 <a name="usage"/></a>
 ## Usage